 Here follows a few tips on how to gamify learning for free at home with your kids, with the help of technical devices.

-- Create a QR hunt with a mystery your kids has to solve, e.g. present your chosen content as a game.
+- Create a QR hunt with a mystery your kids have to solve, e.g. present your chosen content as a game.
 You can space out the clues over time to increase engagement.

 - Create videos together with your kids.
 Let them be the co-designers.
-The site “My simple show” offer a free version to create either professional, educational or personal videos.
-They have a guided process with several story lines, and these will help you to get started in an instance.
+The site “My simple show” offers a free version to create either professional, educational, or personal videos.
+They have a guided process with several storylines, and these will help you to get started in an instance.

-- Even at my son’s school they use Kahoot.
-There you can find a great amount of quizzes and/or why not create your own quiz game in minutes?
+- Even at my son’s school, they use Kahoot.
+There you can find a great number of quizzes and/or why not create your own quiz game in minutes?
 It works on any device with a web browser.
-Your kids will need to have a smartphone, tablet or computer in order to play.
+Your kids will need to have a smartphone, tablet, or computer in order to play.